mlz-ictrl/nicos/doc/source/deviceapi.rst

    .. automethod:: history

-   These are compatibility methods from the old NICOS system.
-Parameter access is now done via a property for every parameter.

-   .. method:: getPar(name)

-      .. deprecated:: 2.10
-         Use ``dev.name`` instead.

-   .. method:: setPar(name, value)

-      .. deprecated:: 2.10
-         Use ``dev.name = value`` instead.

    .. rubric:: Parameter access

    For every parameter of a device class, a Python property is created on the